The Great Defender

 The Great Defender is a 1934 British mystery film directed by Thomas Bentley and starring Matheson Lang, Margaret Bannerman and Arthur Margetson.
-It was shot at Welwyn Studios in Hertfordshire.
-The film's sets were designed by the art director John Mead.
+It was written by John Hastings Turner, Paul Perez and Marjorie Deans, and shot at Welwyn Studios in Hertfordshire with sets designed by the art director John Mead.

 Synopsis

-Its plot concerns a top barrister who conducts the defence of an artist facing the death penalty for allegedly murdering his model, while himself battling with serious illness.
+A top barrister conducts the defence of an artist facing the death penalty for allegedly murdering his model, while himself battling with serious illness.